 FOUNDER(S) | Johanna Nissén Karlsson

-There are no other printing/dyeing technologies that take the decoloring process into consideration, which is a crucial step if the fashion industry is to ever become fully circular.
+Decoloring is crucial if the fashion industry is ever to become fully circular.

 Even though consumers are becoming increasingly aware of the need to be more responsible in their purchase habits, being fashionable is still a priority for most of them.

-Vivdye’s concept allows them to work close to the final customers, providing them with access to their fashion desires with a clear conscience.
+Vivdye’s concept allows them to work close to the final customers, giving them access to their fashion desires with a clear conscience.

 In other words, it makes it possible to decolor and recolor old textiles, giving them a new life.